UK pledges retaliation to French fishing threats

 France vehemently protested the decision last month by the U.K. and the Channel Island of Jersey to refuse dozens of French fishing boats licenses to operate in their territorial waters.
 Dozens of other licenses were granted.
 France says the restrictions are contrary to the post-Brexit agreement that Britain signed when it left the EU.

-“Under normal circumstances, if there was an error in administration, it would have been dealt with with a phone call,” said Andrew Brown, the head of sustainability and public affairs for the company.

-Instead, the ship and its crew have found themselves at the center of post-Brexit spat on the implementation of the Brexit Fishing Agreement.

-“We are looking to the U.K. government to defend the rights of the U.K. fishing fleet and ensure that the fishing rights provided under the Brexit Fishing agreement are fully respected by the EU,” the company said.
+“It appears our vessel has been caught up in the ongoing dispute between the UK and France on the implementation of the Brexit Fishing Agreement,” the company statement said.
+“We are looking to the U.K. government to defend the rights of the UK fishing fleet and ensure that the fishing rights provided under the Brexit Fishing agreement are fully respected by the EU.”

 Follow AP’s coverage of Brexit at https://apnews.com/hub/brexit